MG0007/SampleTestsPlayWright/README.md

 ## This repository is for demo purposes only

-To run the tests in the terminal run npx playwright test
+To run the tests, in the terminal run npx playwright test